cheatham1/GetStartedBook/the_display_histograms.md

 ## Missing Transverse Momentum (MET) [GeV]

-In the LHC, the initial energy of the colliding particles along the beam axis is not known.
+In the LHC, the initial energy of the colliding partons (quarks or gluons) along the beam axis is not known.
 This is due to the energy of each proton being shared and constantly exchanged between its constituents.

 However, the initial momentum of particles travelling transverse to the beam axis is zero.